Paint Nail Lacquer

 What has been the most challenging thing you have uncovered since the beginning?

 Thinking of ways to stay unique but approachable in a market that is saturated with great products.

 Within the ethical fashion community, there's a big question that we ask which is 'who made my clothes?'.
 In the scope of Paint, who made your Nail Polish?
 Can you tell us a bit about them?

 Paint is made in Australia by an Australian owned manufacturer.
-I have a close relationship with my manufacturer who spend a lot of time helping me to bring my colour visions to life.
-There are innovative and driven by reducing any impacts of their products, they've even perfected an oxygen and water permeable formula.
+I have a close relationship with my manufacturer who spends a lot of time helping me to bring my colour visions to life.
+They are innovative and driven by reducing any impacts of their products, and they've even perfected an oxygen and water permeable formula.